Explaining Pre-Compliance Chargebacks: Whatever Happened to Reason Code 98?

-- The member would not have incurred the financial loss had the regulations been followed; and
+- The member would not have incurred the financial loss had the regulations been followed.

 - The pre-compliance attempt to resolve was not accepted.

-In simple terms, “compliance” is only an option if one party feels the other party didn’t play by the rules, leading to a loss of revenue for the filing member.
+In simple terms, “compliance” claims are only an option if one party feels the other party didn’t play by the rules, leading to a loss of revenue for the filing member.

-The handling of compliance disputes can fall either on the issuing bank or the merchant’s processor.
-Issuers can initiate compliances against acquirers, and acquirers can file against issuers.
-It all depends who committed the violation, and the nature of the violation itself.
+Compliance disputes can be handled by the issuing bank or the merchant’s processor.
+Issuers can initiate compliance claims against acquirers, and acquirers can file against issuers.
+It all depends on who committed the violation and the nature of the violation itself.

-There are numerous situations that could meet all the criteria listed above—and thereby qualify as compliance violations.
+Numerous situations could meet all the criteria listed above—and thereby qualify as compliance violations.
 For example:

-- The merchant continued to bill a cardholder without confirming that the signature on the transaction receipt matched the signature on the card.
+- The merchant continued to bill a cardholder without confirming that the transaction receipt's signature matched the card's signature.

 - The cardholder agreed to be charged at least once, but the merchant billed for multiple key-entered transactions without the cardholder’s authority (card-present environment).

-- A merchant/acquirer ignored a retrieval request issued for legal proceedings or law enforcement investigations.
+- A merchant/acquirer ignored a retrieval request for legal proceedings or law enforcement investigations.